RunestoneInteractive/httlads/_sources/Instacart/Instacart.rst

 The most common operation we are going to want to use with this table is to look up a product id to get more information about the product.
-So, lets make the product_id the index of the dataframe to make things faster.
+So, lets make the product_id the index of the DataFrame to make things faster.

 .. code:: ipython3